Who Are Opportunity (Disconnected) Youth?

 A group of youth walking away from the viewer; they are on a paved surface in the sunlight

-The KIDS COUNT® Data Center, which tracks trends among youth ages 16 to 19, indicates that 7% of the nation’s older teens — more than 1.1 million young people — are neither working or in school, according to the latest data from 2022.
-While these teens are sometimes called disconnected youth,” the term opportunity youth” is increasingly preferred, as this phrase is more positive and reflects the potential of these young people to become thriving adults if provided the right opportunities.
+The KIDS COUNT® Data Center, which tracks trends among youth ages 16 to 19, indicates that 7% of the nation’s older teens — more than 1.2 million young people — are neither working nor in school, according to the latest data from 2024.
+While national rates have improved since a peak of 9% in the previous decade, more than a million older teens remain disconnected, with substantial differences across states and demographic groups.
+These teens are sometimes called disconnected youth,” but the term opportunity youth” is increasingly preferred, as it reflects their potential to thrive when given access to the right supports.

 Why Focus on Opportunity Youth?

 When compared to peers who are in school or working, opportunity youth are more likely to experience a range of challenges in adulthood, such as employment difficulties, low incomes and poor physical and mental health.
-Conversely, youth with education and employment experience gain connections to good jobs, earnings, health care and other resources.
+Conversely, youth who stay engaged with education and employment gain experience and qualifications to obtain good jobs, earnings, health care and other resources.
 Stable, caring relationships with adults are also key to helping young people navigate the hurdles of school, work, finances and life as they transition to adulthood.

 Tracking trends related to opportunity youth provides information on how the nation is faring and which locations across the country are providing equitable access to education and employment opportunities.